insthync/awesome-unity3d/README.md

 * [UnityGoogleDrive](https://github.com/Elringus/UnityGoogleDrive) - Google Drive SDK for Unity game engine
 * [unity-mulligan-renamer](https://github.com/redbluegames/unity-mulligan-renamer) - Mulligan Renamer tool for the Unity Editor allows for quick and safe renaming of many assets and gameobjects at once
 * [Xamarin.Forms.Unity](https://github.com/aosoft/Xamarin.Forms.Unity) - Xamarin.Forms for Unity (Platform implementation for Unity Game Engine)
+* [WhatUsesThis](https://github.com/Facepunch/WhatUsesThis) - Right click an asset and get a list of assets that use it

 ### Video
 * [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo